 While a student at different universities Steve was awarded multiple academic scholarships and was elected to Phi Delta Phi, a national honorary fraternity.
 His career in space law began while still a scholarship student at Duke Law School in 1962.
 He was interested in International Law and worked part time at the World Peace Through Law Center, directed by Professor Arthur Larson.
 Larson introduced him to a visiting scholar at Duke doing research in space law.
-This scholar, introduced him to Andrew G. Haley of Haley, Bader & Potts, a Washington, DC law firm, where Steve later clerked for three summers, and was subsequently employed as an Associate.
+This scholar, introduced him to Andrew G. Haley of Haley, Bader & Potts, a Washington, DC law firm, where Steve later clerked for two summers, and was subsequently employed as an Associate.
 Andrew G. Haley was a world-renowned leader in space law publications and policy development.

 With a law degree from Duke, in 1963 Steve entered the Institute of Air and Space Law, at McGill University in Montreal, Canada, where he studied space law for two years.
 This post graduate work as a foreign scholar in residence was made possible by a full scholarship from the Canada Council.
 Steve then returned to Washington, DC, in 1965, and was appointed an Associate in the Haley law firm.
 In December of that year he was invited to join the newly forming staff of the Communication Satellite Branch, International & Satellite Communications Division of the Federal Communications Commission.
 In this position, as an attorney/advisor in public utility regulation, he assisted in formulating the initial regulations for authorization of commercial satellite communications in the United States.